pbadler/forecasting-course-short/lectures/autocorrelation.md

 than 5% of spikes are outside this bound, your time series is probably not white noise.

 A time series should always give you a correlation coefficient of 1 at a zero time lag.
-Some software pacakges displa this zero lag value, other do not.
+Some software packages display this zero lag value, others do not.
 Make sure you check before you get excited about having a strong signal in the first lag!

 For our NDVI time series, the strongest correlation is at a lag of 1 month, and then the autocorrelation in the time series drops